Animeshz/hop.el/README.md

 6. **Default Exclusion of Subword Matches** for simpler jump targets (matching words after hyphen is usually a distraction by having too many jump targets).
 7. Last but not least, works across window splits.

+I wouldn't say this is a feature, but in avy if you try to jump to `p` in `abc             p`, then you'll only see 1 char due to buffer overflow, once you press that you'll see futher part of sequence, but this implementation automatically addresses that using 'before-string as necessary as we reach `\n`.

 ## Installation